Chris-Is-Awesome/id2pm/README.md

 ## Commands

 There are a variety of commands to be used in debug menu.
 To open the debug menu, pause the game and press your `OpenDebugMenu` key (defualt `F1`).
 You can use the `help` command to get list of all commands and type `help [command name]` to get info on each command.

+## Debugging

+If posting a bug report, I may ask for the output log.
+The output log is a file in the root `ID2_Data` directory named `output_log.txt`.
+Contains a lot of useful debugging info to help me diagnose issues.